 Sometimes, the best shopping tip is to not shop at all.
 Instead, consider hosting a clothing swap party.

-“Invite your friends over and have wine and snacks,” said Fobes.
+“Invite your friends over and have wine and snacks,” Fobes said.
 “Everyone brings accessories and clothes they don’t want.
 Everyone gets to shop from one another, and you all go home with new items — while getting to clean out some of your closet.”